davide-marino00/PBI_DOCS/refac.md

 			    'vw_missing_timesheet'[MissingHours] < 0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'Count_Negative_Consultant'.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees who have negative hours recorded in a timesheet.
+Here's a breakdown of what it does:

-1. **Purpose**: The measure counts the number of unique employees (consultants) who have recorded negative hours in their timesheets.
-Negative hours typically indicate an error or a situation where hours were deducted or adjusted.

-2. **Components**:
-   - **CALCULATE**: This function changes the context in which data is evaluated.
+1. **CALCULATE Function**: This function modifies the context in which data is evaluated.
 In this case, it is used to apply a specific filter to the data.

-   - **DISTINCTCOUNT**: This function counts the number of unique entries in a specified column.
-Here, it counts unique employee names from the 'vw_missing_timesheet' table.
+2. **DISTINCTCOUNT Function**: This function counts the number of unique values in a specified column.
+Here, it counts the unique names of employees from the 'EmployeeName' column in the 'vw_missing_timesheet' table.

-   - **'vw_missing_timesheet'[EmployeeName]**: This specifies the column from which unique employee names are being counted.
-   - **'vw_missing_timesheet'[MissingHours] < 0**: This is the filter condition applied.
-It restricts the counting to only those records where the 'MissingHours' value is less than zero, meaning it only considers cases where negative hours are recorded.
+3. **Filter Condition**: The expression includes a filter that only considers records where the 'MissingHours' column has a value less than 0.
+This means it focuses on cases where employees have negative hours, which could indicate missing or incorrectly reported time.

-3. **Outcome**: The result of this measure will give you the total number of different employees who have negative hours logged in their timesheets.
-This can help management identify potential issues with timesheet entries or track consultants who may need to correct their reported hours.
+In summary, this measure calculates how many different employees have reported negative hours in their timesheets.
+This could be useful for identifying issues with time reporting or understanding employee workload discrepancies.

-In summary, 'Count_Negative_Consultant' helps in monitoring and managing timesheet accuracy by highlighting how many consultants have negative hour entries.

 **`CountNegativeMissingHours`**